-Laboratory experiments will be conducted pertaining to the content of CHMY 143 covering materials such as, chemical equilibrium, pH, acid-base equilibrium, aqueous equilibrium, Charles and Boyle law.
+Intended for science and engineering majors, this is the second semester of the two-semester general chemistry sequence, including pressure laws, gas laws and volume.
+The laboratory portion of the course will be conducted pertaining to the content of the lectures covering materials such as, chemical equilibrium, pH, acid-base equilibrium, aqueous equilibrium, Charles and Boyle law.
+Prerequisites: CHMY 141 Lab fee \$40.00

-Spring, Lab fee \$40.00 Prerequisites: CHMY 141/142 & M121 or equivalent or higher math class